Car Accidents and Whiplash

 What is Whiplash?

-If you or a loved one has suffered a whiplash injury, The Rothenberg Law Firm can provide the experienced legal help you need.
-The firm can be reached at 1-800-624-8888or you can fill out a free online case evaluation form.
-The initial consultation is always FREE.
-If we pursue your case, there is no legal fee unless we are successful in getting you money.
+If you or a loved one has suffered a whiplash injury, contact the car accident attorneys at The Rothenberg Law Firm today to discuss your personal injury claim by submitting a free case evaluation online at InjuryLawyer.com or by calling our phone number, 1-800-624-8888.
+The initial consultation is FREE of charge.
+Our legal team works on a contingency fee basis; if we agree to handle your case, there are no legal fees unless we are successful in getting you money.

 Timing is important because statutes of limitation affect how long you have to file a claim.
 Don’t wait to call; an experienced attorney will help you communicate with your insurance company to ensure that any conversations you have with an insurance adjuster will not be used against you to compromise your claim.